 Objective:

-The objective is why the mission is being conducted and should be determined first.
+The objectives explain why the mission is being conducted and should be determined first.
 Objectives may be broad or defined by the end state.

-An objective is clearly defined, decisive and attainable.
+An objective must be clearly defined, decisive and attainable.
 Objectives and their supporting effects provide the basis for identifying tasks to be accomplished.

 There are four primary considerations for an objective: